Financial Institutions Groups (FIG) 101: Got Book Value?

 As I said above, banks, insurance, and specialty finance are the most different sectors in FIG, so you’re more likely to be a specialist if you happen to work in one of those.

-FIG Valuation: Book Value, Dividends, and… Regression Analysis?
+Financial Institutions Groups (FIG) Valuation: Book Value, Dividends, and… Regression Analysis?

 Q: Right, so the experience is dependent on the sector but you’re more likely to be a specialist in certain areas than in others.